MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

 - Gaming
     - See [PyGame](https://www.pygame.org/) homepage or [Getting Started](https://www.pygame.org/wiki/GettingStarted)
     - See [Pyxel](https://github.com/kitao/pyxel) for retro.
+- Browser
+    - Python can't run in the browser directly like JS can.
+We actually you can use WebAssembly to run Python in the browser but that is only a modern addition.
+    - You can use libraries like `requests` and `beautifulsoup` or `xml` to handle HTML and XML data.
+    - Or `selenium` library, to drive automated clicks in a browser (to simulate a real user) and even send JS to the JS console.
+This is useful for automated testing of websites but can also be used to spider a site and scrape data where an API approach is not feasible.

 If you want to setup a Python environment for Data Science work, see my [Python for Data Science](data_science.md) guide.